OpusCapita/react-crudeditor/README.md

           /*
            * Custom field-validator returning boolean true in case of successful validation,
-           * or throwing an array of errors if validation failed.
+           * or throwing an array of errors (or single error object) if validation failed.
            */
           ?validate(<serializable, field value>, <object, entity instance>) {
             ...